-The term "Service Request" is used as a generic description for a large portion of requests that are received by the Service Desk.
-Many of these are actually small changes low risk, frequently occurring, low cost, etc. (e.g., a request to change a password, a request to install an additional software application onto a particular workstation, or a simple "Move-Add-Change" request to relocate some items of desktop equipment) - but their scale and frequent, low-risk nature means that they are better handled by the Request Fulfillment process, rather than being allowed to congest and obstruct the normal Incident and Change Management processes.
-As with all incidents, service requests categorized are prioritized.
+The term "Service Request" is used as a generic description for a large portion of requests that are received.
+Many of these are actually small changes - low risk, frequently occurring, low cost, etc. These requests are routed to the Request Fulfillment process, rather than being allowed to congest and obstruct the normal Incident Management process.